Hiromi

 How to Pronounce Hiromi

 Our model has identified 2 different pronunciations for the name Hiromi.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 61.8% confident that Hiromi is pronounced as hee-ROH-mee.
-The next most likely pronunciation is hih-ROH-mee, at 38.2% confidence.
+Our model is 61.8% confident that Hiromi is pronounced as hee-ROH-mee, which has 3 syllables.
+The next most likely pronunciation is hih-ROH-mee, at 38.2% confidence, with 3 syllables.

 hee-ROH-mee (3 syllables)